kneyugn/the-scaffolder/README.md

 2. Orphan repos are created without guarantees that files can successfully be commited and uploaded.

 ## Advantages
 1. Can utilize open source tools and CLIs to scaffold on the fly.
-Would not need to ensure that your single catch-all docker image has the latest CLIs install.
+Would not need to ensure that your single catch-all docker image has the latest CLIs installed.
 2. Entire workflow reached successful step in less than 1 minute
 3. Template repository authors get to work directly with writing workflow files to specify scaffolding instructions.